karlindye/Getting_and_Cleaning_Data_Course_Project/README.md

 ## Introduction
 This project processes and analyzes data collected from experiments carried out with a group of 30 volunteers (subjects) who performed six activities (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

-The analysis csv file produced provides the mean of the standard deviaton and mean measures for each grouping of Subject ID and Activity.
+The analysis txt file produced provides the mean of the standard deviaton and mean measures for each grouping of Subject ID and Activity.

 ## Repo Contents
 This repo contains the following:
-* A script titled `run_analysis.R` that loads, processes, and produces a file titled "AnalyzedData.csv" analyzing data from the Human Activity Recognition Using Smartphones Dataset.
+* A script titled `run_analysis.R` that loads, processes, and produces a file titled "AnalyzedData.txt" analyzing data from the Human Activity Recognition Using Smartphones Dataset.
-* A Codebook describing the data contained in the "AnalyzedData.csv" file.
+* A Codebook describing the data contained in the "AnalyzedData.txt" file.

 ## Data Processing